 - Increase CPU utilization and job throughput by overlapping I/O and CPU activities

-- Doing this requires a combination of mechanisms and policy
+- Mechanisms vs. policy

-- We have covered part of the mechanisms
+- We have covered the mechanisms

 - Context switching, how and when it happens

 - Process queues and process states

-- Now meet the scheduler

 - Now we'll look at the policies

-- Who, when, goals, ...
+- Which process (thread) to run, for how long, etc.

 - We'll refer to schedulable entities as jobs (standard usage) could be processes, threads, people, etc.